TABLE OF CONTENTS

-When an individual gets tested for COVID-19, a healthcare worker swabs their nose or throat to collect a sample of mucus.
-This sample is placed in a vial, and shipped to a laboratory for testing.
-Keeping samples at the right temperature (between 35 and 40 degrees Fahrenheit), and shipping them fast enough (they must be processed within four days, or be frozen or discarded) are critical to ensuring the integrity of the specimen.
-Otherwise, samples may return inaccurate results.
+When you get a COVID-19 test a healthcare professional swabs your nose or throat to collect a sample of mucus.
+This specimen is placed in a vial and sent to a laboratory for testing.
+Keeping samples at the right temperature (between 35 and 40 degrees Fahrenheit), and ensuring that samples are processed within four days—otherwise they must be frozen or discarded—is critical for ensuring the integrity of the specimen.
+Otherwise, samples could produce inaccurate results.

-In the lab, the first step is to extract the RNA, using substances called reagents.
-Enzymes are then added to complete the reverse-transcriptase process, through which the RNA is turned into DNA.
-Technicians add more reagents that copy the DNA, as well as fluorescent dyes that indicate the presence of the SARS-CoV-2 virus.
+In the lab, a technician will extract the RNA, using substances called reagents.
+Then, enzymes are added to complete the reverse-transcriptase process, through which the RNA is turned into DNA.
+Technicians add more reagents that copy the DNA, as well as fluorescent dyes that indicate the presence of COVID-19.
 The sample goes through a process of heating and cooling, known as polymerase chain reaction, in a special PCR machine.
 A light-measuring instrument in the PCR machine reads the fluorescent patterns in the sample, which indicates whether the sample does or does not contain the virus.

 You could get results in minutes or days, depending on the type of COVID-19 test you take.
-Generally, the RT-PCR process takes a few hours to complete, although the Food and Drug Administration (FDA) recently approved a new method that will show positive results in five minutes, and negative results in 13 minutes.
-This method, which uses a platform called ID NOW, will also allow for samples to be tested on-site, rather than being sent to a lab.
+Generally, the RT-PCR process takes a few hours to complete.
+However, in late March 2020, the Food and Drug Administration (FDA) approved a new method that shows positive results in five minutes, and negative results in 13 minutes.
+This method, which uses a platform called ID NOW, allows for samples to be tested on-site rather than being sent to a lab.
 In late May 2020, Abbott, the company that designed the ID NOW rapid test, released an interim analysis of an ongoing clinical study designed to assess the test’s accuracy, after initial reports of false-negatives.

-The most common method of sample collection has been a nasopharyngeal swab, in which a long Q-tip-like swab is inserted deep into the nasal passage.
-However, the FDA is now allowing individuals to use short swabs to collect samples from the front of their nostrils.
-Samples can also be collected from an individual’s throat.
+The most common method of sample collection is a nasopharyngeal swab, in which a long Q-tip-like swab is inserted deep into the nasal passage.
+However, the FDA also allows short swabs for collecting samples from the front of nostrils.
+Samples also can be collected from an the throat.

-If a patient has a productive cough, healthcare workers can collect a sample of phlegm to be tested, as the Centers for Disease Control and Prevention (CDC) recommends testing lower respiratory tract specimens when available.
-The CDC also recommends collecting a sample from the lower respiratory tract if the patient is receiving invasive mechanical respiration.
-It is currently thought that the virus reproduces in the respiratory tract, so samples collected directly from a patient’s lungs may contain more evidence of the virus.
+If you have a productive cough, healthcare workers can collect a sample of phlegm to be tested, as the CDC recommends testing lower respiratory tract specimens when available.
+The CDC also suggests collecting a sample from the lower respiratory tract if you are receiving invasive mechanical respiration.
+Samples collected directly from a patient’s lungs could contain more evidence of the virus.
 The CDC does not recommend inducing phlegm to get a sample.

-As SARS-CoV-2 is a new strain of coronavirus, labs are developing other methods of testing to help fight the disease.
+Labs are developing other methods of testing for COVID-19 to help fight this new coronavirus.

 Read more: At-home COVID-19 Testing

-If you are experiencing minor COVID-19 symptoms and are not over 65 or immunocompromised, you should contact your healthcare provider.
-They will determine if you need to be tested for COVID-19.
-Your healthcare provider can also provide guidance for treating your symptoms with over-the-counter medications, and self-isolating if necessary.
+If you are experiencing minor COVID-19 symptoms and are not over 65 or immunocompromised, contact your healthcare provider to find out if you should be tested for COVID-19.
+Your healthcare provider also can provide guidance for treating your symptoms with over-the-counter medications and self-isolation.